RavalMunjal/RavalMunjal/README.md

 - 🌱 Passionate about **clean UI & performance optimization**
 - 🧠 Strong in **DSA & Problem Solving**
-- 🤝 Enjoy collaborating and working in **team environments**
-- I am a Full Stack Developer who enjoys building real, working products using the MERN stack.
-I focus on creating fast, simple, and scalable web applications that solve actual problems.

-I like turning ideas into complete systems — from frontend UI to backend logic and database.
+- 🤝 Enjoy collaborating and working in **team environments** -I like turning ideas into complete systems — from frontend UI to backend logic and database.
 I keep improving my skills by building projects, testing new ideas, and learning from real-world use cases.

 <br/><br/>